utpetroleum/stock-analysis/README.md

 The main advantages why we want to refactor a code is because we want the code to run faster and have less stress on the hardware running it.

-The disadvantages of refactoring code is determining the tradeoff of time spent refactoring the code and the value we get back.
+The disadvantages of refactoring code is the tradeoff of time spent refactoring the code and the value we get back.
 If we have to spend hundreds of hours to refactor code to make it run 1 second faster then it provide minimal value and it's better to use the original code.

 ### Advantages and Disadvantages of the Original and Refactored VBA script
 The advantages of the original script was it was shorter, however it took the system longer to run through the nested for loops.